 G. Kurt Piehler, Ph.D

-Piehler is currently working on a book examining the religious experiences of American Servicemen and Servicewomen in World War II.
+Dr. Piehler recently completed a publication due for print in December 2021 which examines the religious experiences of American Servicemen and Servicewomen in World War II.
 For this project, he has received research grants from the American Jewish Archives, Mary Baker Eddy Library,Presbyterian Historical Society, Rockefeller Archive Center, and the U.S. Army Heritage and Education Center.
 His article, “World War II and America’s Religious Communities” will appear in The Cambridge History of Religions in America in 2012.

 Born in Nyack,New York, Piehler attended public schools in the Fresh Meadows neighborhood of Queens, New York City and later Mount Arlington and Roxbury, New Jersey.
 A Phi Beta Kappa graduate of Drew University, he holds a master’s and doctorate in history from Rutgers University.
 He resides with his family in Tallahassee, Florida.